rusty-snake/fdns4users/README.md

 ## Alternatives

-Instead of a own suid-exeutable you can use polkit or sudo.
+Instead of an own suid-exeutable you can use polkit or sudo.

 ### Example for sudo: